hackclub/hackclub/workshops/personal_website/README.md

 These are some additional resources that you can use to make your site even better!

 - [HTML Dog](http://www.htmldog.com/guides/html/beginner/): _Very beginner focused.
 If you're not sure which one to choose, pick this one._
+  - If you also want to learn more about how to style your website with CSS, check out their [CSS tutorial](https://www.htmldog.com/guides/css/beginner/).
 - [Free Code Camp](http://www.freecodecamp.com/map): _Interactive and very methodical._
 - [Treehouse](https://teamtreehouse.com/library/html/introduction/): _Their videos are extremely comprehensive and thorough._